JoeShmoe123/Cool-Beans/README.md

 var password;
 var pass1="*******";

-password=prompt('Please enter your password to view this page!',' ');
+password=prompt('For security, This page is password protected',' ');

 if (password==pass1)
   alert('Click OK to continue');